umayrh/sketchy-polytopes/sparkScala/intervalGraph/README.md

 ## An O(n)-time algorithm

 An algorithm that can find all maximal cliques in an interval graph also trivially solves the three problem mentioned before.
-Here's an O(n)-time for it:
+Here's an O(n)-time for algorithm it:

 Given:
 * a table of observations, `n` in size, each with some interval within [0, 1]
 * a definition of overlap between any two given intervals
-* an encoding of each interval with a binary word of fixed length, `W`
+* an encoding of each interval to a binary word.
+The size, `W`, of the union of all intervals is such that `W << n`

 ```
-* In one pass, transform each interval into an (possibly, encoded) bitset
+* In one pass, transform each interval into a (possibly, encoded) bitset
-* In one pass, take a union across all bitsets to create a distinct union-ed bitset
+* In one pass, take a union across all bitsets to create a single union-ed bitset.
-*
-* In one pass, for each bitset:
-**
+    * Since each input bitset is a range, this is equivalent to setting all bits of the output in the given range.
+* In one pass over all bits in the union-ed bitset to a (possibly, delta-encoded) integral array such that each longest substring of 1's in the bitset maps to a string of integers.
+    * The integers only have the same values within a string.
+    * If the integers strings are incremental, the array can be delta-encoded.
+* In one pass over input bitset, use the start of range in each bitset to index the integer array.
+The value at that index is the clique id of the bitset.

 ```

 ## References

-(1) T. Kashiwabara.
+1. T. Kashiwabara.
 "Algorithms for Some Intersection Graphs" [link](https://pdfs.semanticscholar.org/cd29/05237ab92257718f798c15626a917855ee14.pdf)
-(2) J. E. Cohen, J. Komlos, and T. Mueller.
-"The Probability of an Interval Graph, and Why It Matters" [link](http://lab.rockefeller.edu/cohenje/PDFs/066CohenKomlosMuellerProcSymposPureMath1979.pdf) (3) A. Hertz, "Quick on the Draw" [link](http://www.polymtl.ca/pub/sites/lagrapheur/en/index.php) (4) F. S. Roberts.
+2. J. E. Cohen, J. Komlos, and T. Mueller.
+"The Probability of an Interval Graph, and Why It Matters" [link](http://lab.rockefeller.edu/cohenje/PDFs/066CohenKomlosMuellerProcSymposPureMath1979.pdf)
+3. A. Hertz, "Quick on the Draw" [link](http://www.polymtl.ca/pub/sites/lagrapheur/en/index.php)
+4. F. S. Roberts.
 "Graph Theory and Its Applications to Problems of Society"